-Human immunodeficiency virus (HIV) belongs to the Family Retroviridae and consists of two basic components: a core of ribonucleic acid (RNA), called the genome, and a protein component that surrounds the genome, called a capsid.
+Human immunodeficiency virus (HIV) belongs to the Family Retroviridae, RNA retroviruses that use the enzyme reverse transcriptase to convert viral RNA into DNA.
+It consists of two primary components: a core of ribonucleic acid (RNA), called the genome, and a protein component that surrounds the genome, called a capsid.

 - The genome carries the genetic information of the virus, while the capsid gives the virus its shape and protects the genome.

 - The HIV genome consists of three major genes: group-specific antigens (Ags) or capsid proteins (gag); polymerase gene proteins: reverse transcriptase, protease, and integrase enzymes (pol); and envelope glycoproteins (env).